YoshiakiKoizumija142397/MethodDkaEn/README.md

 JavaScript

-Supported OS (Windows 11 Home 24H2, iOS, Android)
+Supported OS (Windows 11 Home 24H2,Windows 10 home 22H2, iOS, Android)

-Prototype Evaluation Version 2.01
+Prototype Evaluation Version 3.00

 1st-order equations are taught in the first year of junior high school, and 2nd-order equations are taught in the third year of junior high school.
 For 3rd-order equations and higher, you can use Cardano's formula or numerical analysis methods such as Lagrange's method or Newton's method.
 However, for 4th-order equations and higher, you must rely on numerical analysis unless the equation is special.